paradigmn/ultrastar_pitch/README.md

 `pip install ultrastar-pitch`

 Pip should install all dependencies automatically, if not run
-`pip install scipy numpy`

-### deep learning
-The model was build using Keras and Tensorflow, which need to be installed additionally.
-`pip install keras tensorflow`
+`pip install scipy numpy keras tensorflow`

-## development guide
+## developer information
 ### build instructions (windows only)
 The software can be compiled into a single standalone binary.
 To achieve this, additional requirements need to be installed.
 `pip install pyinstaller pywin32 setuptools pypiwin32`